Prayer For Advent Candle Lighting

 The lighting of the Advent candles is a beautiful and meaningful way to prepare for the coming of Christ at Christmas.
 As you light each candle, take a moment to reflect on the corresponding virtue that it represents.
 Ask God to fill you with hope, joy, peace, and love this Advent season as you prepare your heart for His coming.

-READ: Prayer For An Abortion
+READ: Prayer For Your Marriage

 How to Light an Advent Candle